-Over the next half term year 5 will be following a unit of work on a theme that focuses on ‘Mission to Mars.'
-This is part of the International Primary Curriculum, and is based around specific targets derived from the learning goals for one or more of the subjects.
+Over the next half term year 5 will be following a unit of work called ‘Roots, Shoots and Fruits’.
+This is part of the International Primary Curriculum, and is based around specific targets for a variety of subjects.

-We will be focusing on different aspects of Science, Geography, Technology, History, Physical Education, Society and International.
+We will be focusing on different aspects of Science, Geography, Technology and International.

 In Science, we’ll be finding out: